mosip/mosip-config/README.md

-# mosip-configuration
+# mosip-config
-Configuration files for MOSIP
+Configuration files for mosip-platform

+<p> This repository lists the properties required by modules of mosip-platform repository to work. </p>